farmergreg/adif/README.md

 1. Non-Streaming / Read ADI File into Memory:
    - 20% performance improvement over current streaming implementation
-   - Rejected to maintain streaming capability for large files
+   - Rejected to maintain streaming capability for large data sets

-2. Field list instead of map:
+2. slice of fields instead of map:
    - L1/2/3 cache-friendly design
    - O(n) lookup time instead of map O(1) lookup time.
    - For small values of n where n is less than ~40, this is faster than the map based implementation.